 hypocrisy of modern civilization, the illusion of freedom, the commodification

-of truth, and the numbing of constant visibility.
+of truth, and the numbness of constant visibility.
 Yet his works, despite all

 consciousness, a belief that art can still awaken consciousness.
 Today, as he